CPE-OAuth/servicestage-mobileapp-react-example/doc/en/tutorial/Step7_RunMobileApp.md

 At this point, setup of the Mobile Application sample, Android Studio and Emulator should be completed.
 Follow the instructions below to run the Mobile Application the Emulator.

 1.	**Important**:  If you are developing behind a proxy, proxy may return **Accept Risk page** when the emulator connects to the Mobile Backend.
-Before continuing, follow Step 4 to open Mobile Backend Dashboard in your browser and â€œAccept Riskâ€�.
+Before continuing, follow Step 4 to open Mobile Backend Dashboard in your browser and **Accept Risk**.
 Keep the Mobile Backend Dashboard alive in the web browser to prevent the proxy from viewing the **Accept Risk** page again.

 2. Open a command prompt, go to C:\Users\{{Your Username}}\AppData\Local\Android\Sdk\emulator, where the emulator.exe is located.